mknxdev/vue-ctx-injector/README.md

 ## API Reference

-These methods are available and usable directly on the VCI instance.
+These methods are callable directly on the VCI instance.

 ```js
 .parse()
 ```

-**Description:** Starts a new DOM parsing.
+Starts a new DOM parsing.
 Useful to instantiate newly added HTML customized elements ("standalone components") after VCI instance creation.

-**Arguments**: No
+**Arguments**: -

-*Version: 1.2.0*
+*[Version: 1.2.0]*

 ## Licensing